 If not treated, chemical dependency is a chronic and progressive disease which can be fatal, as the body becomes weakened by the physical effects of substance abuse.
 Sobriety is the only cure, but even after sobriety begins, withdrawing from chemicals can result in physical, mental and emotional symptoms.
 Withdrawal can be dangerous if not done under medical supervision.

-Substance abuse and dependence can be caused by multiple factors, including genetic pre-disposition, environmental stressors, social pressures and individual personality characteristics.
+Substance abuse and dependence can be caused by multiple factors, including genetic predisposition, environmental stressors, social pressures and individual personality characteristics.

 Dual diagnosis or multi-occurring substance use disorder

-Chemical dependence is considered a primary disease; however an individual may have started using mood-altering substances to cope with a psychiatric illness, such as Post Traumatic Stress Disorder (PTSD).
+Chemical dependence is considered a primary disease; however, an individual may have started using mood-altering substances to cope with a psychiatric illness, such as Post Traumatic Stress Disorder (PTSD).
 This is known as self-medication and can lead to chemical addiction.
-"Dual diagnosis" or "multo-occurring substance use disorder" are terms used to describe a person who has coexisting problems with drugs and/or alcohol.
+"Dual diagnosis" or "multi-occurring substance use disorder" are terms used to describe a person who has coexisting problems with drugs and/or alcohol.
 Treating the psychiatric illness does not cure the addiction and treating the addiction will not cure the psychiatric illness.
 Individuals with dual diagnosis require concurrent treatment for both conditions.

 Treatment and Recovery

 Recovery from chemical dependency is more than de-tox and abstinence.
 It is a life-long process, requiring personal, interpersonal and lifestyle changes.
-Individuals must learn to recognize and manage high risk situations, develop a support system and a relapse prevention plan.
+Individuals must learn to recognize and manage high-risk situations, develop a support system and a relapse prevention plan.